 I have a cat.
 I shouldn’t have a mouse.

 Let’s review: My cat/RV copilot can’t read maps, and doesn’t deter rodents.
 This is just wrong.

 In her defense, at the ripe old age of 18 she probably can’t hear the mouse chewing up the inside of my kitchen drawers.

 The other morning I opened the silverware drawer to see one of those crushed red pepper packets you get when you order pizza broken open, contents spilling out.
 Upon closer inspection, I noticed the packet wasn’t broken, but chewed open.
-Little bits of paper and bits of the drawer lining lay in a small pile.
+Finely shredded bits of paper and of the drawer lining lay in a small pile.